 - A variation in X-Men: First Class.
-Magneto initially could only use his abilities by channeling his anger, until Xavier taught him how to control and vastly amplify them by reaching a state of Tranquil Fury, rather than let his rage consume him.
+Erik initially could only use his abilities by channeling his anger, until Xavier taught him how to control and vastly amplify them by reaching a state of Tranquil Fury, rather than let his rage consume him.

 Live Action TV

 - The X-Files.
 Mulder while giving Scully a Hands-On Approach lesson to baseball.
 Very suitable as he was delivering an Aesop about how you play baseball to forget about all your troubles.